C4ptainCrunch/thesis/source/index.rst

     obtain the game-theoretic value of the position, for both players, under reasonable resources.

-A strongly solved game is, of course much less interesting to study than an unsolved one as we could just make an agent that uses the strategy found when proving the solution of the game.
+A solved game is, of course much less interesting to study than an unsolved one as we could just create an agent that has the knowledge of each game-theoretic position values and can thus play perfectly.

-Unfortunately, (:math:`m,n`)-Kalah (:math:`m` pits per side and :math:`n` stones
-in each pit) has been solved in 2000 for :math:`m \leq 6`  and :math:`n \leq 6`
+Unfortunately for us, (:math:`m,n`)-Kalah (:math:`m` pits per side and :math:`n` stones in each pit) has been solved in 2000 for :math:`m \leq 6`  and :math:`n
-except (:math:`6,6`) by Jos Uiterwijk :cite:`irving2000solving` and in 2011 for :math:`n = 6, m=6` by Anders Carstensen :cite:`kalah66`.
+\leq 6` except (:math:`6,6`) by Jos Uiterwijk :cite:`irving2000solving` and in 2011 for :math:`n = 6, m=6` by Anders Carstensen :cite:`kalah66`.

 J. W. Romein et al. :cite:`romein2003solving` also claims to have solved Awalé by quasi-*brute-force* -- retrograde analysis, but this claim has since been challenged by others like Víktor Bautista i Roca.
 Roca claims that several endgames were incorrect and the results are invalid.
-As both the database made by Romein and the claim from Roca are not available anymore publicly we can know who is right.
+As both the database made by Romein and the claim from Roca are not available anymore publicly we can not know who is right.

 Nevertheless, these proofs for Kalah and Awalé both use a quasi-*brute-force* method to solve the game and uses a database all possible states.
 The database